-Online videos are so ubiquitous today that customers are only shocked when you don’t use them.
+Online videos are so ubiquitous today that customers are only shocked when they don’t use them.

-If your homepage lacks an explainer video, it leaves visitors clicking the images in confusion, like this toddler trying to swipe pictures in a magazine, thinking it’s an iPad.
+If your homepage lacks an explainer video, it leaves visitors clicking the images in confusion, like a toddler trying to swipe pictures in a magazine, thinking it's an iPad.

-Online video hosting is the process of uploading your video to a service that makes the video available in all the places it needs to be.
-The video-focused social network YouTube is a great example: you upload it to one place, and suddenly it’s available in hundreds of countries.
+The video-focused social network YouTube is a secure video hosting website: you upload it to one place, and suddenly, it’s available in hundreds of countries.

-As we’ll explore, there are many different types of hosting services, and you have to search carefully for the right one for your business.
+As we’ll explore, there are many different hosting services, and you have to search carefully for the right one for your business.

 You can upload your video to a video host that has the infrastructure to distribute it—even in other countries.